Skip to content

 #10.
 EverWing

-EverWing breaks from the breeding formula entirely.
-It’s a vertical-scrolling arcade shooter where you control a fairy guardian and collect dragon sidekicks.
-The dragons you collect power up your character with passive abilities.
+EverWing breaks the breeding formula entirely.
+It’s a vertical-scrolling arcade shooter where you pilot a fairy guardian and collect dragon sidekicks that give you passive boosts.

 Available through Facebook Gaming.